goatzillax/HooverboarfCtrl/README.md

 Yo dawg I herd u liek long range RC.

+All kidding aside, there is a firmware for the EP1/2 which give it two PWM output channels, which is actually like the bare minimum to control the hooverboarf.
+So, u know, good for testing.

 ## Arduino

 Blech.
 I feel like we're teaching an entire generation of future programmers all the wrong lessons.

 ## ESP32Wiimote

 Dropped my X-Lite in the sandy loam multiple times.
-Do you know how hard it is to clean that off that already annoying rubberized texture?
+Do you know how hard it is to clean that off the already annoying rubberized texture?
 Also thanks FrSky for doing stuff like not building in a lanyard attachment and hosing your own product compatibility..
 Everybody hates you now.
 You destroyed all the goodwill you had built up in the community.
 Nobody likes you.
 How does that feel?

+Anyways, I had to modify the lib a little because available() only reported input changes (bad for detecting failsafe) and totally shat itself when it came to disconnecting the nunchuk (which is also bad for detecting failsafe).
+So yeah, low confidence.

 ## CircularBuffer

 Parsing the hooverboarf serial feedback.

+Kind of would like a shift(int count) for dropping a chunk of the buffer at once, but whatevs.

 # Todo/Options